NSF-RESUME/2023_ParSocial_OSPREY_example/README.md

 ### Workflow Configuration

-The workflow is configured using a yaml format configuration script. `cfgs/test_cfg.yaml` was used to execute the workflow as described in {CITATION}.
+The workflow is configured using a yaml format configuration script. `cfgs/test_cfg.yaml` was used to execute the workflow as described in the OSPREY [paper](#references).
+(This repository also contains `cfgs/local_cfg.yaml`, an example yaml workflow configuration for running the workflow locally.)
 The configuration file contains both the definitions for worker pools, databases, FuncX endpoints, and proxystore, and task and task queue definitions that use them.
-See the OSPREY [paper](link) for the details on how these components fit together.
+See the OSPREY [paper](#references) for the details on how these components fit together.

 ### Worker Pools Configuration